furiosa-ai/furiosa-sdk/docs/en/source/software/python-sdk.rst

       git clone https://github.com/furiosa-ai/furiosa-sdk
       cd furiosa-sdk/python
+      pip install furiosa-common
+      pip install furiosa-tools
       pip install furiosa-runtime
-      pip install furiosa-tools
       pip install furiosa-sdk

-    In order to install Furiosa extra packages, please install the modules on the sub directories of furiosa-sdk/python.
+    In order to install extra packages, please install the modules on the sub directories of furiosa-sdk/python.
     For example, model server can be installed on the following dependency.

     .. code-block:: sh